sisong/HDiffPatch/README.md

         -C-copy         checksum new files copy from old same files;
         -C-no           no checksum;
         -C-all          same as: -C-diff-old-new-copy;
+  -C-no or -C-new
+      if diffFile is VCDIFF, then to close or open checksum, DEFAULT -C-new.
   -n-maxOpenFileNumber
       limit Number of open files at same time when stream directory patch;
       maxOpenFileNumber>=8, DEFAULT -n-24, the best limit value by different